MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/New-MgBetaUserMailFolderMessageAttachment.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Mail-help.xml Module Name: Microsoft.Graph.Beta.Mail online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.mail/new-mgbetausermailfoldermessageattachment
 schema: 2.0.0
-ms.prod: outlook
 ---

 # New-MgBetaUserMailFolderMessageAttachment

 ## SYNOPSIS
-Use this API to add an attachment to a message.
+Use this API to create a new Attachment.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachmentresource.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
-You can add an attachment to an existing message by posting to its attachments collection, or to a newmessage that is being drafted, or created and sent on the fly.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserMailFolderMessageAttachment](/powershell/module/Microsoft.Graph.Mail/New-MgUserMailFolderMessageAttachment?view=graph-powershell-1.0)

 ## SYNTAX